-• Random "For Cause" Drug Screens will be Performed Among All Nursing Students

-At any time during classroom, lab, or clinical portions of the nursing program, if a student is suspected of being under the influence of drugs or alcohol, the program faculty or clinical facility personnel may require the student to be tested for drugs and/or alcohol at the student's expense.
+• Random "For Cause" Drug Screens will be Performed Among All Nursing Students At any time during classroom, lab, or clinical portions of the nursing program, if a student is suspected of being under the influence of drugs or alcohol, the program faculty or clinical facility personnel may require the student to be tested for drugs and/or alcohol at the student's expense.
 If the clinical facility has the capability of doing the screen on site, the facility may use that service.
 If a student must be dismissed from the clinical facility during a clinical assignment to undergo testing and/or for inappropriate behavior due to possible drug or alcohol influence, the student will be responsible for providing contact information for someone to provide transportation for the student to be taken away from the site and, as necessary, to the college-designated testing agency.
-Failure by the student to comply with this policy is grounds for dismissal from the nursing program in which the student is enrolled.
+Failure by the student is enrolled.
 A positive drug or alcohol test is also grounds for dismissal from the nursing program.

-J. EMERGENCY CLOSING PROCEDURES
+I. EMERGENCY CLOSING PROCEDURES